Thabo-Dladla/2nd_year_second_semester/README.md

 This repository contains my second semester Computer Science work at UCT.
 The main focus here is on **Parallel Computing**.

-**This project was developed from a serial base program provided as course material.
+**This project was developed from a serial base program provided by my lecture Michelle as course material.
 My contributions focused on extending it into a fully parallelized version using Java fork join framework**

 ## Parallel Computing Project